Quasinormal modes of Kerr-like black bounce spacetime

 In this work, we study the quasinormal modes of rotating black bounce spacetime for $n=2,k=0$.
 Therefore, the rotating black bounce space-time metric can be written as \begin{widetext}

 \end{widetext} where

-When the black hole spin $a = 0$, the rotating black bounce spacetime can degenerate to the black bounce spacetime studied in Ref. \cite{Yang:2021cvh}.
-Moreover, this rotating black bounce space-time contains rotating black hole space-time and rotating wormhole space-time.
+When the black hole spin $a = 0$, the rotating black bounce spacetime reduces to the black bounce spacetime studied in Ref. \cite{Yang:2021cvh}.
+Moreover, this rotating black bounce space-time contains black-hole and wormhole branches.

+In the present work, we focus on the branch $(n,k)=(2,0)$ as a simple and representative Kerr-like black-bounce profile.
+For this branch, the generalized mass function becomes

+The bounce parameter $p$ then enters the radial structure in a nontrivial but analytically tractable way, and it directly affects the horizon structure and the effective potential governing scalar perturbations.
+This makes the $(n,k)=(2,0)$ branch suitable for studying how a representative black-bounce deformation modifies the QNM spectrum and the greybody factor.
+Other integer choices, such as $(n,k)=(1,1)$, also possess the Kerr limit when $p\rightarrow0$, but they lead to different radial mass profiles, extremal limits, and perturbation potentials.
+A systematic comparison among different $(n,k)$ branches would therefore require a separate analysis and will be left for future work.

 According to Kerr-like black bounce space-time metric (\ref{line}), we can write its metric tensor

 from which we can obtain the determinant of metric tensor

 Therefore, the contravariant form of metric tensor $g_{\mu \nu}$ can be written as